azagniotov/stubby4j/docs/WEBSOCKETS_CONFIGURATION_HOWTO.md

 #### policy (`optional`)

-Defines the behavior of the server, when it sends events to the connected client using the defined event metadata.
+Defines the behavior of the server, when sending events (i.e.: any text, binary or Ping messages) to the connected client using the defined event metadata.
 Defaults to `once`.
-Currently, the following five types of policies are supported:
+Currently, the following five types of policies are supported and explained as follows:

-* `once`: the server sends an event _once only_
+* `once`: the server sends an event _once only_.
-* `push`: the server sends an event _in a periodic manner_.
-This property should be used together with the defined [delay](#delay-optional) property.
-The `stubby4j` server will keep continuously pushing events to the connected client.
+* `push`: the server sends the same event _in a periodic manner_.
+The `push` value should be used together with the defined [delay](#delay-optional) property.
+The `stubby4j` server will keep continuously pushing events to the connected client _in a periodic manner_.
 * `fragmentation`: the server sends an event payload in a form sequential fragmented frames one after another _in a periodic manner_, instead of sending the payload as a whole blob, which is the behavior of policies `once`, `push` and `disconnect`.
+The `fragmentation` value should be used together with the defined [delay](#delay-optional) property.

-   For example, let's say you want to configure `stubby4j` to stream a large file to the connected client.
-This property should be used together with the defined [delay](#delay-optional) property.
+   A use-case for the `fragmentation` policy can be as per following: you want to configure `stubby4j` websocket server to stream a large file to the connected client in chunks instead of sending a one whole blob.

 * `ping`: the server sends a `Ping` event (without a payload) as per WebSocket spec [RFC6455#section-5.5.2](https://datatracker.ietf.org/doc/html/rfc6455#section-5.5.2) _in a periodic manner_.
-This property should be used together with the defined [delay](#delay-optional) property.
-The `stubby4j` server will keep continuously pinging the connected client.
+The `ping` value should be used together with the defined [delay](#delay-optional) property.
+The `stubby4j` server will keep continuously pinging the connected client _in a periodic manner_.

    The behavior of `ping` is similar to the `push` behavior, the difference here is that `stubby4j` sends a special binary data frame of type `Ping` instead of a text in UTF-8 or any other binary data.
-* `disconnect`: the server sends an event _once only_, followed by a WebSocket `Close` frame wit status code `1000`.
+* `disconnect`: the server sends an event _once only_, followed by a WebSocket `Close` frame with status code `1000`.
 In other words, the server gracefully closes the connection to the remote client endpoint

 [Back to top](#table-of-contents)